kinmury/obsidian-miss-w-template/Slip-Box/MISSW - Workflow/Plugins.md

 - [[Page Preview]]
 - [[Quick Switcher]]

-Once again, these are the core plugins that **I** use and recommend other to use as well, this doesn't mean that you must use them all, or don't use the other plugins that aren't turned on.
+Once again, these are the core plugins that **I** use and recommend others to use as well, this doesn't mean that you must use them all, or don't use the other plugins that aren't turned on.
 Eventually you'll find your own set of tool that better suit your needs.
 And for that, you need to *experiment* and *break things* more times that you think.

 ## Community Plugins